 - Parent Pick-up is on the EAST SIDE ONLY at 3:45 pm.
 For the safety of our students and staff, adults picking up may be asked to produce identification at any time.
 We recommend carrying a photo ID at all times.
 Parents/Guardians should enter the East gym from the doors near the parking lot, sign out his/her child(ren) and then exit out the front door on the East wing. - All students require a dated note with parent/guardian signature.
 If an adult who is not listed as an emergency contact in Genesis is to pick up the child(ren), then he/she must be named in the note and will be asked to produce identification upon pick-up. - Change in dismissal, after school activities, and parent pick up require a note from the parent or guardian.
 Please make sure to date all notes. - If signing out a child after 3:00 pm you must park in the main parking lot.
-Do not park in 10 minute spots or fire lane lanes. - If you need to make a change in your child's dismissal plan during the day, please call the school at 609-466-7605 by 2:00 pm. - If you send an email to your child's teacher about a change in dismissal plans, it is important to still call the school at 609-466-7605 to inform the main office by 2:00 pm. - AM Kindergarten and PreK pick-up Please use the main entrance and pick your child up at the Welcome Center.
+Do not park in 10 minute spots or fire lane lanes.
+Buses arrive during this time to prepare for dismissal.

+- If you need to make a change in your child's dismissal plan during the day, please call the school at 609-466-7605 before 2:00 pm.
+Additionally, please contact your after school child care organization. - If you send an email to your child's teacher about a change in dismissal plans, it is important to still call the school at 609-466-7605 to inform the main office by 2:00 pm. - AM Kindergarten and PreK pick-up Please use the main entrance and pick your child up at the Welcome Center.